The graph $\infty$-Laplacian eigenvalue problem: The -limit eigenvalue problem

-\begin{example} Consider the graph of figure \ref{fig_ex_1}.
 Easy computations show that both functions $f$ and $g$ given by:

-satisfy eq.~\eqref{limitin_inf_eigenvalue_eq} with $\Lambda=1$.
+satisfy the $\infty$-limit eigenvalue equation~\eqref{limitin_inf_eigenvalue_eq} with $\Lambda=1$.
 Nevertheless, $g$ cannot be the limit of first eigenfunctions of the $p$-Laplacian, which, because of their uniqueness and the symmetry of the above graph, must be symmetric for any $p$. \end{example}